JAW-05/Ping-Pong-Game/README.md

 # Ping-Pong-Game
-Retro game made to be like the game "Pong"!
+Inspired by the retro arcade game "Pong"!